cahirwpz/mimiker/wiki/docs/running.md

 Running
 ---

-We provide a Python script that simplifies running Mimiker OS.
-The kernel image is run with QEMU simulator.
-Several serial consoles are available for interaction.
+We provide a Python script, i.e. `launch`, that simplifies running Mimiker OS.
+The kernel image is run with QEMU or Renode simulator.
+One or more serial consoles are available for interaction.
 Optionally you can attach to simulator with `gdb` debugger.
 All of that is achieved by running all interactive sessions within [tmux](https://github.com/tmux/tmux/wiki) terminal multiplexer with default key bindings.

 In project main directory, run command below that will start the kernel in test-run mode.
 To finish simulation simply detach from `tmux` session by